Greece quarantines camp after migrants test coronavirus positive

-"This news confirms what we have been repeatedly calling for; it is urgently needed to evacuate migrants out of the Greek islands to EU countries," said Leila Bodeux, policy and advocacy officer for Caritas Europa, an aid agency.
-Prime Minister Kyriakos Mitsotakis said on Wednesday evening that Greece was ready to protect its islands, where no case has been recorded so far, but that the EU should do more to improve conditions in camps and to relocate people to other countries.

-"Thank God, we haven't had a single case of COVID-19 on the island of Lesbos or any other island," he told CNN TV, adding that the government was ramping up heath facilities and its plan was still to alleviate pressure on the islands.
-"The conditions are far from being ideal but I should also point out that Greece is dealing with this problem basically on its own...
-We haven't had as much support from the European Union as we want."
+"The conditions are far from ideal but I should also point out that Greece is dealing with this problem basically on its own...
+We haven't had as much support from the European Union as we wanted," he told CNN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)